bowo-prasetyo/forkbuild/docs/Architecture.md

 writing through EditorContext.preview (PreviewState — visible,
 definitionId, position, rotation; Editor State, never becomes a real Brick until PlaceBrickCommand commits it).
-PlacementTool (application/tools/PlacementTool.js) drives it: pointer move -&gt; pick (is an existing brick under the cursor?) -&gt; pickGround (where would a ray hit the ground plane?) -&gt; snap to EditorSettings.gridSnapSize -&gt;
+PlacementTool (application/tools/PlacementTool.js) drives it: pointer move -> pick (is an existing brick under the cursor?) -> pickGround (where would a ray hit the ground plane?) -> snap to EditorSettings.gridSnapSize -> previewUseCase.show().
-previewUseCase.show().
 Known limitation carried over from 0.1.13: hovering an existing brick hides the preview rather than stacking on top of it; face-relative placement needs face-normal detection from the